 - Gravel parking area with bike rack

-- Information kiosk at entrance with trail map
+- Information kiosk at entrance with trail map and other information

 - Scenic dune overlooks and observation platform

-Peak Times: The preserve is teeming with wildlife nearly year round, but a few times are particularly spectacular.
+Peak Times: The nature preserve is teeming with wildlife nearly year round, but a few times are particularly spectacular.

-- Visitors should stay on preserve trails
+- Visitors should stay on marked trails.

-- Do not handle, or collect any plants or animals
+- Do not handle or collect any plants or animals

 Take the Garden State Parkway South to the end where it merges into Lafayette Street in Cape May.
 Continue straight on Lafayette Street.
 Bear right onto West Perry Street.
 This will turn into Sunset Boulevard, drive west for one mile.
 The preserve is on the left just past Bayshore Road.
 The parking area is well marked on the left.